juliomeza/bikesharing/README.md

 <img src="https://github.com/juliomeza/bikesharing/blob/main/screenshots/03%20Trips%20by%20Weekday%20for%20Each%20Hour.png">

-Males and Females have the same behave in terms of when they use the Bike Sharing services, the only difference between them is the frequency of ussage.
+Males and Females have the same behave in terms of when they use the Bike Sharing services, the only difference between them is the ussage.

 <img src="https://github.com/juliomeza/bikesharing/blob/main/screenshots/04%20Trips%20by%20Gender%20(Weekday%20per%20Hour).png">